IllinoisLegalAidOnline/ilao-documentation/docs/source/presentation_surveys.rst

 =================
 We use a single survey for capturing initial feedback.
 This survey captures:

-* the survey attended
+* the presentation attended
-* the user's knowledge before/after
+* the user's knowledge before/after presentation
-* presentation feedback
+* presentation information feedback
+* presenter rating
 * recommend or not (Net Promoter Score)
+* confidence level explaining rights
-* confidence level
+* confidence level practicing rights
+* how presentation could be better
-* cell phone or email
+* cell phone
 * presenter or navigator